Niklas Sundblad: Playing career

 Sundblad started his career in the youth teams at AIK close to his native Stockholm.
 He made his debut in the Swedish top-flight SHL during the 1990–91 season.
-He was a first round draft pick of the Calgary Flames, 19th overall, in the 1991 NHL Entry Draft.
+He was a first-round draft pick of the Calgary Flames, 19th overall, in the 1991 NHL Entry Draft.

 He headed to North America before the 1993–94 season and spent two years with the Saint John Flames of the American Hockey League, then an affiliate of the Flames.
-He played two National Hockey League games for the Flames in the 1995–96 season, while continuing to get playing time in the AHL.
+He played two National Hockey League games for the Flames in the 1995–96 season while continuing to get playing time in the AHL.
 He then opted to return to Europe.

 Sundblad spent two years with HC TPS in Finland's top-tier competition Liiga, which included capturing the European Hockey League title in 1997 and a trip to the Liiga finals the same year, followed by two years in the Swedish Hockey League (SHL) with the Malmö Redhawks.
 In 2000, he signed with Düsseldorfer EG of Germany, before joining local rivals Kölner Haie, where he played from 2001 to 2003, winning the 2002 German championship with the Haie squad.

 Sundblad returned to the Malmö Redhawks for a second stint in 2003–04.
 He played for Füchse Duisburg in Germany from 2004 to 2006 and spent time in Italy and Japan in his later playing days.

 In 2006–07, Sundblad played for HC Alleghe of the Italian Serie A. On October 7, 2008, he left Alleghe and moved back to Sweden.
 After four appearances for AIK in the 2008-09 campaign, Sundblad called it a career and turned to coaching.

 International career

-Sundblad has represented his native Sweden several times in international competition.
+Sundblad has represented his native Sweden several times in international competitions.
 He won silver medals in both 1992 and 1993 at the World Junior Hockey Championships, as well as another silver medal at the 1997 Ice Hockey World Championships.